na-na-hi/renget/archive/tmd2character_wallis.md

 1. Empty | Empty inventory slot.
 2. Brown Gummi (Half) | Gives +5?
 IQ points to Ground-Types.
 Gives +3? to other types.
 Tastes like sweet root vegetable.
 3. Brown Gummi | Gives +10 IQ points to Ground-Types.
 Gives +5 to other types.
 Tastes like sweet root vegetable.
-4. Pink Gummi | Gives +10 IQ points to Poison-Types.
+4. Brown Gummi | Gives +10 IQ points to Ground-Types.
 Gives +5 to other types.
-Tastes like sweet vinegar.
+Tastes like sweet root vegetable.

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.